azeltov/Cortana-Intelligence-Suite-Industry-Solution-How-To-Guides/README.md

-# Cortana Intelligence Suite Industry Solutions
+# Cortana Intelligence Suite Industry Solution How-to Guides
 The [Cortana Intelligence Suite](https://www.microsoft.com/en-us/cloud-platform/cortana-intelligence-suite) is a fully managed big data and advanced analytics suite to transform your data into intelligent action.
-These solution guides contain all the necessary materials and instructions needed to put together an end-to-end pipeline for each industry use case using the tools available in the Cortana Intelligence Suite.
+These solution how-to guides contain all the necessary materials and instructions needed to put together an end-to-end pipeline for each industry use case using the tools available in the Cortana Intelligence Suite.

 ## Solutions
 ### [Predictive Maintenance for Aerospace](https://github.com/Azure/Cortana-Intelligence-Suite-Industry-Solutions/tree/master/Aerospace/Predictive%20Maintenance)